vlopezj/coq-course/README.md

 + [Exercises written for Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/ex/):

-  + [Snapshot of exercises](http://adam.chlipala.net/cpdt/ex/exercises.pdf) that were included in CPDT when I decided to stop maintaining exercises -- Adam Chlipala
+  + [Snapshot of exercises](http://adam.chlipala.net/cpdt/ex/exercises.pdf) that were included in CPDT when Chlipala decided to stop maintaining them

   + [Homeworks from CIS 670 at Penn in Fall 2012](http://www.cis.upenn.edu/~bcpierce/courses/670Fall12/) -- Benjamin Pierce and students in the class